fastify/github-action-merge-dependabot/README.md

 ## Usage

-- **install the [GitHub App](https://github.com/apps/dependabot-merge-action) on the repositories or organization where you want to use this action.** Using a GitHub App is necessary since [this change](https://github.blog/changelog/2021-02-19-github-actions-workflows-triggered-by-dependabot-prs-will-run-with-read-only-permissions/) GitHub introduced which limits the permissions of the provided GITHUB_TOKEN and the availability of secrets in Dependabot pull requests.
-The source [code of the GitHub App](https://github.com/fastify/dependabot-merge-action-app/) is open source and hosted on Google Cloud Platform.
-You can also host your own version of the app and customize the `api-url` input to point to your hosted instance.
-- configure this action in your workflows providing the inputs described below
+Configure this action in your workflows providing the inputs described below.

 ## Inputs